cockroachdb/docs/v2.1/as-of-system-time.md

 ### Selecting from multiple tables

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}It is not yet possible to select from multiple tables at different timestamps.
-The entire query runs at the specified time in the past.{{site.data.alerts.end}}
+It is not yet possible to select from multiple tables at different timestamps.
+The entire query runs at the specified time in the past.
+{{site.data.alerts.end}}

 When selecting over multiple tables in a single `FROM` clause, the `AS OF SYSTEM TIME` clause must appear at the very end and applies to the